LWaetzig/Face-Generation-using-DCGAN/README.md

 ## What's in it

 ### TLDR
-This repository is related to the Artificial Intelligence course of the DHBW Mannheim.
-It tries to generate faces using an Deep Convolutional Generative Adversarial Network (DCGAN).
+This repository implements an approach of generating human faces using a Deep Convolutional Generative Adversarial Network (DCGAN).
-The project uses the common dataset [CelebA](https://www.kaggle.com/datasets/jessicali9530/celeba-dataset) which consists of more than 200k images of celebrities to generate fake faces.
-Therefore a typical architecture of a GAN will be built and trained on this dataset.
+The repository uses the common dataset [CelebA](https://www.kaggle.com/datasets/jessicali9530/celeba-dataset) which consists of more than 200k images of celebrities and a typical architecture of GAN trained on this dataset.
 A short introduction to Generative Adversarial Neural Networks is given below.